SchemaSmith Concept

 Platform notes

-Two flags are engine-specific; the rest apply to all three.
+Two flags are engine-specific; the rest apply to every supported engine.

 DropExcludeConstraintsRemovedFromProduct